-What is X12 EDI?
+What is an X12 EDI Claim?

 Despite being over 45 years old, X12 EDI remains the main method by which claims are transmitted between entities to manage medical payments.
+“Clearing house” entities are responsible for exchanging this information between payers and a providers electronic medical record system.
+It is also used for prior authorizations.

 X12 EDI 837 Message